 I also find that it’s better that way than to answer it as you go, because it’ll keep it tighter and it’ll keep you tighter.
 I’ve tried the other way, where I answer questions as I go.

-So that would definitely, you know, help you improve your, your live stream.
+That would definitely, you know, help you improve your, your live stream.
 Now, another little segue is to ask for engagement, right?
-So this is something that I found is, is, is one that is a little bit interesting.
+This is something that I found is, is, is one that is a little bit interesting.
 Some people like to just naturally talk a lot when they see a chat, but some people need to be a little bit nudged.

 And at first, I was like, do I need to tell people that they can ask questions?
 Surely they know, but people don’t, people sometimes are thinking, Oh, maybe I’m not allowed to ask questions, but if you want engagement, ask for it and, you know, tell people how they can give you that engagement, whether it’s, you know, asking a question, inviting them to ask questions or inviting them to answer your questions.

 And we can see if we can be friends or not.
-So those types of things can definitely help engagement and it doesn’t have to be these massive questions about life and the universe.
+Those types of things can definitely help engagement and it doesn’t have to be these massive questions about life and the universe.

 And they create this horrible experience where they spam the chat, they harass people on the chat, or they harass you.
 And I’ve found that having a moderator to make sure that one, if someone’s harassing me during a live stream, they can block them and remove them from the actual live stream because ain’t nobody got time for that.